OpenDSA/OpenDSA/RST/en/PL/SLang2ParameterPassing.rst

 Call-by-name differs from macro expansion in that only the parameters are evaluated in the caller's context, not the whole body of the function.
-Step through a few slide shows of some call-by-name examples to see what the ramifications of this.
+Step through a few slide shows of some call-by-name examples to see what the ramifications of this are.
 When you are confident that you understand the subtleties involved, try the proficiency exercise that follows.